 If you cat vomits and stops being alerted to events around it, be sure to stop giving your cat deworming food and pay a visit to a vet immediately!

 Loss of Appetite

 Some deworming cat food can be rather heavy for your pet.
 Such food might contain some aroma that can be repulsive to your cat.
 Even if a cat could potentially eat a ration, soon after a loss of appetite can become a problem.

 As a cat gets cleaned internally, among the most common symptoms of the cat deworming process is a repeated diarrhea.
 Sometimes diarrhea in cats can be bloody, but it shouldn’t last for more than a few days.

 However, if constant diarrhea persists and your cat loses more blood, immediately pay a visit to the vet!
 Your cat may be intolerant to such deworming product, although this is extremely rare.

 After consuming deworming products and food, a cat may show some form of an increased salivation.
 This is one of the most common side effects found in cats treated for parasitic infestation.
-However, this sort of a side effect does not last more than a few days.
+However, this sort of side effect does not last more than a few days.

-However, if it persists be advised to pay a visit to the vet as there could be a more serious underlying issues at hand, such as rabies.
+However, if it persists be advised to pay a visit to the vet as there could be more serious underlying issues at hand, such as rabies.